David Allen Rundle: Trial and imprisonment

 On April 16, 1987, Rundle was attacked in his sleep by his cellmate Melton Eugene Voight, who was awaiting trial for armed robbery.
 Rundle was hospitalized for ten days for a skull fracture, while Voight was moved to Folsom State Prison for his violent outburst.

 Rundle was sentenced to death in 1989 for the murders of Garcia and Sorensen.
+At the sentencing phase, the jury was presented with evidence that Rundle was responsible for the rape and murder of Lactawen, raped and threatened to kill three young children, and physically and sexually abused his ex-wife.
 As the sentence was being handed down multiple jurors were reported crying.
 He was also given a life sentence for the murder of Lactawen.
-He is currently incarcerated at San Quentin State Prison.
+He is currently incarcerated at Pelican Bay State Prison.